nicolasbotto/live-video-analytics/utilities/video-analysis/deepstream/readme.md

 ### Jetson:

-1. DeepStream 5.1 requires JetPack 4.5 or above, if you're Jetson device has a lower version, please update it by following this [instructions](https://docs.nvidia.com/jetson/jetpack/install-jetpack/index.html).
+1. DeepStream 5.1 requires JetPack 4.5 or above, if the Jetson device you are using has a lower version, please update it by following this [instructions](https://docs.nvidia.com/jetson/jetpack/install-jetpack/index.html).

 2. Remove older version of Docker installed by JetPack.
 Run the following commands in the Jetson device: